Lesson PlansBack to lesson plans archive December 7, 2018

-World War II veterans and Pearl Harbor survivors John Seelie (L), 95, and Armando “Chick” Gallela, 93, attend annual Memorial Day commemoration ceremony to honor the men and women who made the ultimate sacrifice while serving in the United States Armed Forces, at the Intrepid museum in New York, U.S., May 29, 2017.
+World War II veterans at Pearl Harbor John Seelie (L) and Armando “Chick” Gallela attended annual Memorial Day commemoration ceremony to honor the men and women who made the ultimate sacrifice while serving in the United States Armed Forces, at the Intrepid museum in New York, U.S., May 29, 2017.
 REUTERS/Eduardo Munoz

 Early in the morning of December 7, 1941, Japan attacked the United States naval base at Pearl Harbor in Hawaii.